radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/log-settings-commands.md

 ![Zookeeper tab ](Media/Image14.2.jpg)

-This chapter explains how to display and update log settings using commands instead of the GUI mentioned above.
+This chapter explains how to display and update log settings using the REST API instead of the GUI mentioned above.

 ## get-logging-property